m3g/ComplexMixtures.jl/docs/src/installation.md

 ## Install Julia

-First you need to install the Julia language, version 1.10 or greater is required.
+First you need to install the Julia language, version 1.10 or greater is required, according to the instructions in the [the Julia language webpage](https://julialang.org).
-Using the [juliaup](https://github.com/JuliaLang/juliaup) tool is a highly recommended way of installing and keeping Julia up to date.

-Alternatively, you can install Julia by downloading the binaries directly from [the Julia webpage](https://julialang.org).

 !!! note
     New to Julia?
 Julia is a modern high-level yet performant programming language.
 Some tips